yosh778/YsVIII-tools/README.md

 ### RPN arithmetics

-More information about the RPN arithmetic arguments used in conditions & calculations can be found here : https://gist.github.com/yosh778/141f78102cbcb15673b2375002e52a76
+More information about the RPN arithmetic arguments used in conditions & calculations can be found here : https://gist.github.com/weaknespase/d0a26fbc21a77616199969fe08cd48c2

+You can also find here my first write-up about it : https://gist.github.com/yosh778/141f78102cbcb15673b2375002e52a76

 # Credits